scalawithcats/scala-with-cats/src/pages/adt-interpreters/regexp.md

 }
 ```

+This completes our API.
-Now we've defined the API we can turn to implementation.
+Now we can turn to implementation.
 We're going to represent `Regexp` as an algebraic data type, and each method that returns a `Regexp` will return an instance of this algebraic data type.
 What should be the elements that make up the algebraic data type?
 There will be one element for each method, and the constructor arguments will be exactly the parameters passed to the method *including the hidden `this` parameter for methods on the trait*.